simonlindberg/pw/README.md

 ### Todo

-* Only request master passphrase once when needed multiple times.
+* only request master passphrase once when needed multiple times.
+* not encrypt the tag for faster lookup.
-* more options for `-generate`
+* more options for `-generate`?
 * ability to choose encryption?

 ### Notes